 This is what diversification is about.
-It will not maximize gains in rising stock markets, but it can capture a substantial portion of the gains over the longer term with less volatility than just investing in stocks.
+It will not maximize gains in rising stock markets, but it can capture a substantial portion of the gains over the longer term, with less volatility than just investing in stocks.
 That smoother ride will likely make it easier for you to stay the course when the market shakes, rattles, and rolls.

 A good habit is to diversify among stocks, bonds, and cash, but also within those categories and among investment types.
 Diversification cannot guarantee gains, or that you won’t experience a loss, but does aim to provide a reasonable trade-off of risk and reward for your personal situation.
-On the stock front, consider diversifying across regions, sectors, investment styles—value and growth—and size—small, mid- and large-cap stocks.
+On the stock front, consider diversifying across regions, sectors, investment styles (value and growth) and size (small-, mid-, and large-cap stocks).
 On the bond front, consider diversifying across different credit qualities, maturities, and issuers.

 Consider low-fee investment products that offer good value

 Focus on generating after-tax returns

 While investors may spend a lot of time thinking about what parts of the market to invest in, successful investors know that's not the end of the story.
 They focus not just on what they make, but what they keep after taxes.
 That's why it is important to consider the investment account type and the tax characteristics of the investments that you have.

 Accounts that offer tax benefits, like 401(k)s, IRAs, and certain annuities, can play an important role in generating after-tax returns.
-Think about “account location"—how much of your money to put into different types of accounts, based on their respective tax treatment.
+This is what is known as "account location"—how much of your money to put into different types of accounts, based on each account’s respective tax treatment.
 Then consider "asset location"—which type of investments you keep in each account, based on the tax efficiency of the investment and the tax treatment of the account type.

 The bottom line